Randal Grichuk Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Royals pitching staff ranks 14th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.

-- The Royals have a 5.05 team ERA that ranks 28th across all league pitching staffs.
+- The Royals' 5.08 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to give up 64 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- The righty last pitched on Saturday against the Washington Nationals, when he went five innings, allowing five earned runs while giving up six hits.
+- In his most recent appearance on Sunday, the lefty tossed 5 1/3 innings against the Washington Nationals, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.